What is SaaS Management? A Detailed Guide

 Spend visibility will also reveal your stack's free apps that resulted from shadow IT.
 You can track app usage and consolidate the free license into paid licenses.

 SaaS application misconfiguration can lead to security breaches that can affect the privacy of employees and customers.
 Unsecured SaaS purchases may cause serious compliance issues and might not allow the company to negotiate the terms effectively.

 Therefore, companies must pay close attention to compliance management and risk mitigation while auditing the SaaS subscription.
 A SaaS application management tool is handy to make this job more manageable.

-6. SaaS Utilization and ROI
+6. SaaS utilization and Rationalization

-7. SaaS Governance and Shared Access
+7. SaaS governance and shared access

 How do I create a SaaS management strategy?